 On the day of the session, give your baby a bath.
 Also make sure you don’t put any oils, diaper ointments, bandages on the baby.
 Dress the baby in a loose outfit that either zips or buttons up in the front.
 Babies usually wake up if their clothes are taken off from above their head rather than from the front and it’s one of those things that can add a lot of time to your session.
 Also, make sure you manage your time well and leave enough time to feed the baby “fully” before leaving for the studio.
 Use Google maps to calculate the distance between your home and the studio.
 If it’s more than 30 minutes many photographers will prefer you feed the baby after arriving at the studio.

 Oh and do bring a pacifier to your session even if the baby doesn’t normally take one.
 This can be pretty helpful in calming down the baby enough to get some great shots.
-You can buy one online HERE for just around 20 aed.
+You can buy one online here for just around 20 aed.

 If siblings are going to come along as well, I’ve found that it’s best to get one parent, grandparent or friend bring them in during the family/sibling photo portion only.
 If that is not possible then bring along some snacks and some quiet toys or books to keep them engaged.

 Once your session is over, depending on the package you chose with your photographer, it can generally take 1 to 3 weeks for you to get your final digital and/or printed images.
 Make sure you get all the details of your package “before” you book your session so you know what is included in your session fee.
-For example, with my full session fee, you can choose 10 digital images of your choice for free and then you can buy additional digital images as well as prints and photobooks if you wish!

 I hope that answered all questions you had regarding a newborn photoshoot in Dubai but if you still need information on anything I would love to help you out!
-You can click HERE to get in touch with me any time or have a look at my newborn work HERE!
+You can click here to get in touch with me any time or have a look at my newborn work here!